habibessoussi/Demonstrator-of-composition-of-heterogeneous-services-/ChatSCA_V3.1/README.md

 ##Architecture

 The architecture of the application is described as below:

-1. Chat server composite: includes 3 components
+* **Chat server composite**: includes 3 components
-+  Messages Manager: implemented in Java, provides messages management services that are exposed over Java RMI to the client
+    *  *Messages Manager*: implemented in Java, provides messages management services that are exposed over Java RMI to the client
-+  Users Manager: implemented in python, provides users management services that are exposed under JSON-RPC to the administration component and a connection/disconnection service to the client under SOA protocol.
+    *  *Users Manager*: implemented in python, provides users management services that are exposed under JSON-RPC to the administration component   and a connection/disconnection service to the client under SOA protocol.
-+  Administration component: written in JavaScript.
+    *  *Administration component*: written in JavaScript.
 It’s a web based application that adds, removes members to/from the chat room.
-2. Moderation Unit: includes 2 EJB components that are deployed in their EJB Container (Apache OpenEJB)
+*  *Moderation Unit*: includes 2 EJB components that are deployed in their EJB Container (Apache OpenEJB)
-+  ModerationStarImplRemote: a component that removes bad words and substitute them by stars (*)
+    *  *ModerationStarImplRemote*: a component that removes bad words and substitute them by stars (*)
-+  ModerationSubsImplRemote: a component that substitutes the SMS/Geek words by conventional words.
+    *  *ModerationSubsImplRemote*: a component that substitutes the SMS/Geek words by conventional words.
-3. Client: A client written in Java that uses 4 references of services: messages manager, users’ manager, and the 2 components of the moderation unit.
+*  **Client**: A client written in Java that uses 4 references of services: messages manager, users’ manager, and the 2 components of the moderation unit.

 ##run